iugamarian/links/README.md

 https://bytescout.com/blog/2014/03/codabar-barcode-history-and-purpose.html

-Codabar seems the best barcode to be used.
+Codabar seems very good barcode to be used, it is old.

+Code 128 seems very good barcode to be used, less thin lines so less rick for small lines to not be printed well, it is new.

 Inkscape: